databendlabs/databend/docs/doc/21-load-data/02-local.md

 ```

 :::caution
-For security purposes, Databend does NOT recommend insecure protocols for data loading.
+For security reasons, Databend does NOT recommend insecure protocols for data loading.
 DO NOT set `allow_insecure` to `true` in any production environment.
 :::

 ## Tutorial 1 - Load from a CSV File